Vegetarian Pasta Recipes

 This veggie-studded dish delivers nearly a third of your daily fiber.
 Freshly grated cheese—not preshredded—is key to achieving the creamiest sauce.
 The anti-caking ingredients in preshredded cheese make your sauce less creamy.

-Vegetables take turns cooking in a single pan, not several.
-A stovetop simmer quickly cooks the noodles through; no need for a separate boil.
-The pan shifts easily to the oven for a last-minute broil to melt and meld the cheeses.
+The best part of this vegetable lasagna—aside from the flavor—is the low-cleanup: Vegetables take turns cooking in a single cast iron skillet, not several.
+A stovetop simmer quickly cooks the noodles through, so there's no need for a separate pot to boil them.
+Then the pan shifts easily to the oven for a last-minute broil to melt and meld the cheeses.
+Perfection!

 Onions, carrots, and garlic cook in olive oil until buttery soft, then get blended with chickpeas and water to form a deeply savory puree that coats pasta beautifully.
 It’s a satisfying dish that just happens to be vegan.
 Try to let the blender run for a minute or two when pureeing the ingredients; the smoother the sauce, the better the dish.
 A flourish of fresh herbs at the end brightens and freshens the dish; you can use all parsley or all basil if you don’t have both on hand.

 Wonton wrappers are the secret to these seemingly from-scratch pasta pillows.
 Skip the fancy folds; just make sure to seal the ravioli well.
 The ravioli fare better with a delicate sauce—here, just a drizzle of olive oil and lemon.